janbredenbeek/ZXSpectrum-Basicode/README.md

 4. If the file you've loaded into memory ends with an ETX character (Hex 83 or CHR$ 131), you may continue to the next chapter.
 If not, you have to work out where it ends in memory.
 You need the *exact* length, not just the simplified '12KB' or so that Windows Explorer tells you (if it does at all).
 Right-click and look at 'Properties' which tells you the exact length.
 If you use Fuse, you don't have to go to this hassle since it will tell you the length of the file after you selected it in the 'Load binary data' dialog.\
 Now add the length of the file to the address where you just loaded it.
 E.g. when you've loaded it at 27001 (allowing for POKE 27000,130 above) and the file is 12350 bytes, then you should enter **POKE 27001+12350,131** (yes, I'm too lazy to work out the address by hand!).\
-**Note**: It may often be more convenient to patch the ETX character into the file itself rather than working out where to POKE it.
-A simple way to do this from Windows is to open a Command prompt, CD to the directory where the file resides and enter the command **echo \<alt-131\> >> file.txt**, where \<alt-131\> is obtained by holding down the ALT key while typing 131 on the numeric keypad (be sure to have NumLock on).
-It will display as a single character (usually an accented a or the Dutch Gulden sign).
-Trying to enter it using a text editor will probably not give the desired result since they usually encode it using UTF-8 rather than ANSI or extended ASCII...

 ### LISTing the BASICODE program (*K, *P)
 Using the \*K menu option, you may inspect the BASICODE program loaded into memory.
 Version 4 and later also allow you to send the listing to the printer channel using the \*P option (for this, you need to have OPENed stream #3 to a suitable device beforehand).
 If this option does nothing, you probably have made a mistake in the previous chapter's procedure (the location pointed to by PEEK 55791+256\*PEEK 55792 must contain a STX (CHR$ 130) character for this to work).
 If you see rubbish displayed after the program, it isn't properly terminated by an ETX (CHR$ 131) character (see previous chapter to correct this).\